ghcoelhopsa/uptime-probe/README.md

 ```

 6. Access the application at http://localhost:5000
+7. Log in with the default credentials:
+   - Username: **admin**
+   - Password: **admin**

+   **Important**: For security reasons, it's recommended to change these credentials after the first login.

-7. Create a new probe in the web interface and copy the generated API key
+8. Create a new probe in the web interface and copy the generated API key

 #### Probe Installation